himanshu-chaddha/JavaScript/README.md

 console.log(todoCompleted);
 ```

-`Also we can take a stack of map over filter to get the only property of that because filter returns an array of objects.`
+`Also we can take a stack of map over filter to get the only array of properties not the complete object of that because filter returns an array of objects.
+It can be done as:`

 ```
 const todoCompleted = todos.filter(function(todo){